52.002 .... B&F 0370

 Hornet Moth Sesia apiformis (Clerck, 1759)

-Status .....Extremely rare in Nottinghamshire, with just three known sites at the Nottingham University's Jubilee Campus.
-First discovered in 2015 by Jérémie Cauchois, this was the first county record since 1986 and numerous exit holes were subsequently found after the discovery at the base of several Poplar sp (Wright, S.).
-The moth has recently been found at the British Geological Survey offices at Keyworth and at Staunton Quarry NR and is likely awaiting discovery at other sites.
+Status .....Once extremely rare, but now seems to be on the increase in Nottinghamshire over recent years.
+There were formerly just three known sites after being discovered at Nottingham University's Jubilee Campus in 2015 by Jérémie Cauchois, which was the first county record since 1986.
+Numerous exit holes were subsequently found after the discovery at the base of several Poplar sp (Wright, S.).

 ....